 by Coastal Sunbelt

 Cucumber: Prices are steady.
-Product is coming from Virginia and Pennsylvania.
+Product is coming from New York and Pennsylvania.

 Onions: Supplies are tighter.
 Jumbo red and yellow onions will have higher prices.